Dinosaur (TV series): Casting

 Dinosaur is Storrie's television acting debut, having previously worked in comedy and playing a small role in the Josie Long film Super November (2018).

 In August 2023, it was announced that Kat Ronney would appear in the series as Evie with David Carlyle as Bo, and Lorn Macdonald as Lee.

 Filming

 Filming began in Scotland in August 2023.
 Filming in Glasgow was scheduled throughout August and into September 2023.
 Filming on the second series was underway in June 2025.

 Broadcast

-The series premiered on Hulu on 5 April 2024.
+Series 1 premiered on Hulu on 5 April 2024.
 It was first shown on BBC Three on 21 April 2024.

+Series 2 launched fully on BBC iPlayer on 5 February 2026, with episodes 1 & 2 broadcast on BBC Scotland (TV channel) on the same day.
+It was subsequently released on BBC Three on 7 February 2026 and Hulu on 25 February 2026.